 While there’s no magic formula for guarantee a fully funded Kickstarter campaign, creating a compelling video has always been a key component since the early days of crowdfunding.
 While a DIY option is always on the table, as you can see from the list above there are several different items needed to create a Kickstarter video.

 This where hiring a Kickstarter video experts can help save you time in the long run.
-Hiring a production team allows you to focus on the product and the promotion, while a company like Double Jump takes care of the script, talent, shooting, editing, audio, and yes, even providing music and voice-overs.
+Hiring a production team allows you to focus on the product and the Kickstarter promotion, while a media production company like Double Jump takes care of the script, talent, shooting, editing, audio, and yes, even providing music and voice-overs.

 But ultimately it comes down to what your goal and budget allow.
 Most video companies provide different package options to choose from, and with Double Jump, no matter the Kickstarter video package you choose it never lessens the quality of the video just the complexity.